 - 3. Does the company observe a minimum of 21 business days for giving out of notices to the AGM where items to be resolved by shareholders are taken up? - a.
 Date of sending out notices:

-March 15, 2016, 17 business days from date of meeting, the company did not meet the requirement of minimum 21 business days.
+March 10, 2017, 21 business days from date of meeting, the company met the requirement of minimum 21 business days.

 b.
 Date of the Annual/Special Stockholders' Meeting: